neerjathakkar/academic-kickstart/content/post/grad_school_app_panel.md

 Advice on different application components:
 - SOP: tell a story about how you were shaped intellectually, show your research potential - most undergrads haven’t done a ton of research, so explain why you will be able to succeed at research
 - GRE - don’t worry about it too much!
 For many programs it’s not actually that important and your time and energy would be much better spent focusing on research or taking hard classes
 - Letters of recommendation - extremely important.
-Form strong relationships with professors, ask them a couple of months in advance at least, give them a list of things you want to include in letter because often they will have forgotten details (link to post)
+Form strong relationships with professors, ask them a couple of months in advance at least, give them a list of things you want to include in letter because often they will have forgotten details.
+More information can be found in [this post]({{< ref "/post/rec_letters.md" >}})

 **Do you have any tips for the Fulbright application process?**

-My answer to this question is basically summarized my Fulbright application posts (link).
+My answer to this question is summarized my [Fulbright application posts]({{< ref "/post/fulbright-app-1.md" >}}).